stuti2907/Bike-Renting/README.md

 # Bike-Renting
 Problem statement -

 The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings.

+Built suitable model (both R and Python) with a proper report.

 The details of data attributes in the dataset are as follows -
 instant: Record index